junxit/us-congress-bills-117/metadata.md

 - 2022-12-08 — On agreeing to the resolution Agreed to without objection. (text: CR H8854)
 - 2022-12-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H8854)
 - 2022-12-13 — Received in the Senate.
+- 2022-12-15 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.
+- 2022-12-15 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S7237)
+- 2022-12-16 — Message on Senate action sent to the House.